 Salad finds its place, but it does not have to be complicated or fancy.
 A bowl of sliced cucumber, some tomatoes, and some lettuce will do.
 You can have sweet things too such as jam to go on bread and cakes.

 There are no courses in high tea, so all of this has to be on the table from the outset.
-To drink, there can be tea.
+To drink, there is always hot tea.
 However, it should be a lighter tea.

 How Did High Tea Get Its Name?

-Most of the time, high tea, in the 1700s, was served at tables with high-back chairs and this is from where it got its name “high tea”.
+Most of the time, high tea, in the 1700s, was served at a high table with high-back chairs and this is from where it got its name “high tea”.
 This was in direct contrast to the more posh afternoon tea that was served while sitting in low sofas and cushy chairs.

 When Is High Tea Served?

-Traditionally, high tea was served between 5 and 7 o’clock in the evening, after workers returned home hungry from a long day at work.
+Traditionally, high tea was served between 5 and 7 o’clock in the evening, after the working classes returned home hungry from a long day at work.

 Is High Tea Still Practiced?